simeononsecurity/simeononsecurity.ch/content/articles/what-is-check-mk/index.en.md

 #### 5. **Scalability and Flexibility**

 CheckMK is highly **scalable and adaptable** to the needs of businesses of all sizes.
 It supports a wide range of **operating systems**, **network protocols**, and **hardware devices**, ensuring compatibility with diverse IT infrastructures.
-Moreover, CheckMK offers various **deployment options**, including on-premises, cloud-based, and hybrid models.
+On top of that, CheckMK offers various **deployment options**, including on-premises, cloud-based, and hybrid models.
 This **flexibility** allows organizations to choose the deployment strategy that best aligns with their unique requirements.

 With its robust features, CheckMK empowers IT professionals to **monitor, manage, and optimize** their IT infrastructure effectively.
-By leveraging CheckMK's capabilities, organizations can ensure seamless operations, minimize downtime, and enhance overall productivity.
+By using CheckMK's capabilities, organizations can ensure seamless operations, minimize downtime, and enhance overall productivity.

 ### Use Cases of CheckMK